BlockchainCommons/Learning-FROST-from-the-Command-Line/03_1_Creating_FROST_Secret_Shares_with_DKG_Using_CLI.md

 TDG](02_2_Creating_FROST_Secret_Shares_with_TDG.md) overviewed the
 simplest way to create FROST shares, using Trusted Dealer Generation.
 However, the full power of FROST comes with the use of Distributed Key Generation (DKG).
-Using this methodology, the full signing key never exists in a single place—not when you're creating the signing shares, and not when you're using them.
+With this methodology, the full signing key never exists in a single place—not when you're creating the signing shares, and not when you're using them.